 If you’re not too keen to take the bus to get around Zambia, then try Zambia Railways.
 Running between Livingstone, Lusaka, Kapiri Mposhi and Kitwe-Nkana, two trains ply these routes: the Ordinary train (twice a week) and the Golden Jubilee Express.
-Tickets cost between US$7 and $22 for the whole trip depending on train class and type.

 15. Visit Kundalila Falls